Syntax Guide

 Array<String>|String

-Declare data volumes.
-Multiple volumes can be passed as an array or separated by commas, supporting environment variable references.
+Declares data volumes.
+Multiple data volumes can be passed in through an array or separated by ,.
+Environment variables can be referenced.
 Supported formats:

 <group>:<path>:<type><path>:<type><path>